 That’s how the #BizBirthdayBash was born, an online webinar that featured each of our Top 5 Lessons Learned in the first year of business.
 The webinar took place on 11am EST Sept.
 16, 2017 as a direct celebration of our business anniversaries!
 We had more than 450 people sign up for the webinar, and at least 100 people were able to attend live at one point or another during the webinar, which was a huge deal!
 Cami and I were so overwhelmed with the positive feedback that we were received from everyone.
 We also had some amazing party favors that we sent to our attendees, one of which was our PDF Guide “Top 100 Tips & Tricks Every Creative Biz Owner Should Know”.
-Lucky for you, if you’re reading this blog post and you want the chance to download this PDF you can still do so with the opt-in on this blog!
+Lucky for you, if you’re reading this blog post and you want the chance to download this PDF you can still do so by visiting www.bizbirthdaybash.com or CLICKING HERE.

 After we wrapped up the webinar on Saturday morning we spent the rest of the weekend adventuring around Savannah, Georgia and walking until we thought our feet were going to fall off.
 Some of our favorite stops included The Gryphon, The Olde Pink House, Mirabelle Café, Forsyth Park, Chocolat, The Paris Market, E Shaver Booksellers, and so many others!
 At the bookstore Cami and I became fast friends with the two in-house cats and we spent about 2 hours working on the Harry Potter puzzle they had set out on a table.
 Sadly, we were only able to make a small dent in the 1,000 piece puzzle (we thought we might be able to finish it), but not for the lack of trying!